Last updated on April 30th, 2021 at 04:56 pm

 I guess it’s this—if you don’t keep nurturing those relationships from day one, they’ll eventually get replaced by other things… if they even still exist.

-Don’t think I’ll be bothering with the 20-year anniversary.
+Don’t think I’ll be bothering with the 20th anniversary.

 75) Get my spare battery back from Emma!